 - Do one push-up and Now, jump your feet back just outside of your hands.

-- Now extend your arms fully over your head and jump up into the air.
+- You can then extend your arms over your head and jump up into the air if you want to make it more intense.

 - Do as many reps possible in 30 seconds then rest 30 seconds.